 Findings: Effects of Cannabis on Osteoarthritis

 Clinical research analyzing cannabis effect specifically on osteoarthritis is limited.
 However, studies have demonstrated cannabis’ potent anti-inflammatory and pain-relieving effects, and preclinical studies support the idea that the endocannabinoid system is involved in alleviating osteoarthritis pain (La Porta, et al., 2014).
-In an animal trial, a cannabinoid found in cannabis, cannabidiol (CBD), was shown to effectively block the progression of arthritis.
-Researchers found that CBD protected joints against severe damage and concluded that CBD offers a potent anti-arthritic effect (Malfait, et al., 2000).
-Other studies have found that synthetic cannabinoids offer strong anti-inflammatory and immunosuppressive properties and reduce joint damage in mice with osteoarthritis (Sumariwalla, et al., 2004) (Sumariwalla, et al., 2009).
+Studies have found that synthetic cannabinoids offer strong anti-inflammatory and immunosuppressive properties and reduce joint damage in mice with osteoarthritis (Sumariwalla, et al., 2009).

 Pain caused by osteoarthritis can be nociceptive or neuropathic.
-Cannabis cannabinoids like CBD and tetrahydrocannabinol (THC) activate the CB1 and CB2 receptors of the endocannabinoid system, which have been found to regulate the release of neurotransmitter and central nervous system immune cells to manage both nociceptive and neuropathic pain levels (Woodhams, Sagar, Burston & Chapman, 2015).
+Cannabis-derived cannabinoids interact with the CB1 and CB2 receptors of the endocannabinoid system, which have been found to regulate the release of neurotransmitter and central nervous system immune cells to manage both nociceptive and neuropathic pain levels (Woodhams, Sagar, Burston & Chapman, 2015).
 Activating of the CB1 receptor has been specifically found to reduce pain sensitivity in the osteoarthritic knee joints of rats (Schuelert & McDougall, 2008).
 Another animal study found that activating CB2 receptors reduces pain and inflammation associated with osteoarthritis (Burston, et al., 2013).

 Maintaining healthy bone helps reduce the risk of osteoarthritis and studies have shown that cannabis and its cannabinoids help modulate bone growth and maintenance.
 By activating the CB1 and CB2 receptors, cannabinoids help manage proper bone formation by restraining bone resorption and enhancing bone formation (Bab & Zimmer, 2008) (Idris, et al., 2009) (Ofek, et al., 2006).